PouceHeure/ros_detection_legs/README.md

 ![graph_raising](.doc/graph/raising.png)

 All positive clusters are selected, on each cluster the same tranformation is applied on each point.

 The transformation is done by this expression:

 ![eq_raising](.doc/equation/eq_transformation.svg)

-So at after transformation, if we have $N$ transformations
+So at after transformation, if we have *N* transformations

 <!-- $